gqswang/cloud-mdk-samples/Showcase_Apps/AICoreApp/MDKGenAI.mdkproject/README.md

 # AI-Enabled Field Service App

-This project serves as a Demo App for consuming SAP AI Core services and SAP HANA Vector DB service with the SAP Mobile Development Kit (MDK).
+This project serves as a demo app for consuming SAP AI Core and SAP HANA Vector DB services using the SAP Mobile Development Kit (MDK).
 It demonstrates the following use cases:

 1. Extracting meter readings from images.
 2. Detecting anomalies using images.